toqana/RPi-HDMI-Photo-Frame-Radio/README.md

 When you first power up your RPi with a new Raspbian Stretch image, the following steps may be helpful:

+1. Connect a Full HD (1920x1080) monitor or TV to the HDMI port, in addition to a USB keyboard and mouse (e.g. Logitech K270 wireless keyboard and mouse).

 1. Change the password for user "pi" using the desktop Raspberry Pi Configuration Tools (https://www.raspberrypi.org/magpi/raspberry-pi-configuration-tool/) or the terminal based "sudo raspi-config" command (https://www.raspberrypi.org/documentation/configuration/raspi-config.md).

 1. Update Raspbian with "sudo apt-get update && sudo apt-get upgrade".